l0uisgrange/zap/docs/src/lib/markdown/custom.md

 ---
 title: Custom symbol
-subtitle: For circuits demanding specialized components, Zap delivers the intuitive tools you need to easily manufacture your own.
+subtitle: For circuits demanding specialized symbols, Zap delivers the intuitive tools you need to easily manufacture your own.
 ---

 ## Base template